dbhi/vboard/vga/README.md

 Unlike all previous references, where ad-hoc constraint files (`*.xdc`, `*.pcf`, etc.) are used, here implementation constraint are imported from an open source repository. [hdl/constraints](https://github.com/hdl/constraints/) (based on [VLSI-EDA/PoC: ucf/](https://github.com/VLSI-EDA/PoC/tree/master/ucf)) is a submodule of this repository, and constraints are imported from there.

 Co-simulation and the virtual screen are implemented using GHDL's VHPIDIRECT examples from [ghdl/ghdl-cosim](https://github.com/ghdl/ghdl-cosim).
 See [[LCS-202x] VHDL DPI/FFI based on GHDL’s implementation of VHPIDIRECT](https://umarcor.github.io/ghdl-cosim/vhdl202x/).

+## Design

+The core of the design (the UUT) is a parameterised synchronism generator (`VGA_sync_gen`), built by chaining two instances of a four state machine and a counter (`VGA_sync_gen_idx`).
+Those components can be used standalone, by providing porch and pulse durations through generics.
+However, `VGA_config` contains a record type that wraps all the parameters in a single object. `VGA_sync_gen_cfg` allows instantiating the synchronism generator by passing a single generic of the given record type.

+In the [demo](src/demo.vhd) architecture, the synchronism generator is instantiated and an static pattern is generated in a process.
+Users willing to write their own applications/designs with VGA output are encouraged to to adapt [demo.vhd](src/demo.vhd) for plugging their designs.
+The synchronism generation module (`VGA_sync_gen` or `VGA_sync_gen_cfg`) can be preserved, so that only the application logic needs to be described.

+Note that the UUT (`Design_Top`) does not include any conversion of the input clock frequency.
+Any instantiation of PLLs or other clock management units should be done in sources specific to some device (in `device/`) or to some board (in `board/`).
+The clock input to the UUT should match the expect pixel clock frequency.

+On the other hand, the *virtual VGA screen* used for testing (see below) is also based on the same synchronism generator component.
+However, the generator of the UUT and the one in the virtual screen component are unrelated.
+Only VSYNC and HSYNC are connected between them.
+Precisely, the virtual screen uses the edges of VSYNC for synchronising frame captures.
+As a result, simulation and capture is slow, but it tries to accurately model the behaviour of an external VGA device.

 ## Usage